RBartho/Aesthetics-Toolbox/docs/Supplemental_material.md

 # QIP_correlations

-This folder contains csv-files with the spearman correlations between all QIPs for the 3 different test datasets.
+This folder Supplemental_material/QIPcorrelations contains csv-files with the spearman correlations between all QIPs for the 3 different test datasets.

+# Effect of resizing images

+The Supplemental_material/Effect of resizing images folder contains csv files with the calculated QIPs for the original version of all three test datasets and the resized version of the test datasets.
+In the second resized version, all images have been downscaled to 2/3 of their original resolution.
+The csv file QIP_Deviations_Original_vs_Resized_images.csv reports the absolute difference, the percentage difference and the Spearman correlation for all QIPs between both versions of the test datasets.
+With the exception of Fourier Sigma (0.6), all Spearman correlations are approximately 0.9 or higher.